N4M154/dp_lab_112/README.md

 - Each lab task is coded in Java or C# and can be a console app, winform, or web app.

-- They adhere to the concepts of Obejct-Oriented Programming.
+- They adhere to the concepts of Object-Oriented Programming.

 ## Contents